 The vagus nerve is the longest cranial nerve in the body and regulates both the heart and the digestive tract.
-Although spoken of as if it is one nerve, the vagus nerve actually includes both a right and left vagus nerve.
+Although spoken of as if it is one nerve, it actually includes both a right and left nerve.
 It is the “major chill” nerve of the body and allows you to relax.
 It regulates what we call the parasympathetic nervous system — the calming, relaxing system of the body.

-The vagus nerve controls so many things essential to optimal health!
-Let’s look at some functions under control of the vagus nerve.
+The vagus nerve controls many functions essential to optimal health!
+Let’s look at some functions under control of this nerve.

-The vagus nerve controls almost every aspect of digestion.
-The vagus nerve is what allows your brain and gut to communicate with each other (this is called the “gut-brain axis”).
+It controls almost every aspect of digestion.
+It is what allows your brain and gut to communicate with each other (this is called the “gut-brain axis”).
 When you smell food, the communication begins!
 The vagus nerve sends signals from the brain to the gut to prepare to eat!
 The act of chewing continues this communication so that your stomach, gallbladder, and pancreas can begin to prepare for the arrival of food.
 When food enters the stomach and intestines, the vagus nerve sends signals to the brain.
 This constant communication between the brain and the gut allows normal digestion and bowel movements.

-Maximal digestion and nutrient absorption depends upon proper vagus nerve function.
+Maximal digestion and nutrient absorption depend upon proper vagus nerve function.
 If your gallbladder, for example, does not receive a signal from the vagus nerve, it does not release bile to allow you to digest fat and protein.
-Fat soluble vitamins are not absorbed and nutrients from protein are not maximized.
-The gallbladder may be capable of working, but without that signal from the vagus nerve, it sits their quietly – not doing much!
-Communication from the brain to the gut and back again, is essential for the complicated orchestration of optimal digestion and organ function.
+Fat-soluble vitamins are not absorbed and nutrients from protein are not maximized.
+The gallbladder may be capable of working, but without that signal from the vagus nerve, it sits there quietly – not doing much!
+Communication from the brain to the gut and back again is essential for the complicated orchestration of optimal digestion and organ function.

-The vagus nerve helps to slow a fast heart rate through its innervation at the sinoatrial node of the heart.
-The vagus nerve helps to calm the heart rate and normalize heart rate variability.
+It helps slow a fast heart rate through its innervation at the sinoatrial node of the heart.
+It also helps to calm the heart rate and normalize heart rate variability.

 Balance is essential to feel our best!

-The vagus nerve tells your lungs when it is time to breathe and communicates with the diaphragm to produce deep breaths.
-Deep, calming breaths are an essential component of most every form of meditation or yoga.
+It tells your lungs when it is time to breathe and communicates with the diaphragm to produce deep breaths.
+Deep, calming breaths are an essential component of almost every form of meditation or yoga.
 Proper vagus nerve support is necessary to allow this relaxing type of breathing.